gfldex/raku-shell-piping/README.md

 `Code` objects can be used at any place in a pipe.
 The semantics however vary.
 At the beginning of a pipe the object has to return an Iterable or implement `.list`.
-It will be called once and iternated over its return value.
+It will be called once and iterated over its return value.
 As such we support `gather/take`, sequence operators and many buildins.
 Each value returned from an iteration will be added a newline, encoded as utf8 and fed to the next member of the pipe.
 If a code object is in the middle of a pipe it will be